MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-preprocess-data-with-stored-procedure-load-into-lakehouse.md

 ms.reviewer: jburchel
 ms.author: xupzhou
 author: pennyzhou-msft
-ms.topic: conceptual
+ms.topic: tutorial
 ms.date: 05/23/2023
 ---

-# Tutorial: Preprocess data with a stored procedure before loading into Lakehouse
+# Preprocess data with a stored procedure before loading into Lakehouse

 In this tutorial, we show you how to use a pipeline Script activity to run a stored procedure to create a table and preprocess the data in a Synapse Data Warehouse.
 After that, we load the preprocessed table into Lakehouse.